LawleyClasses/230-spring2017/Schedule.md

 ## SPRING BREAK
-Project 2 (a personal portfolio site using Bootstrap) is due at the end of spring break.
+[Project 2](./projects/project2.md) (a personal portfolio site using responsive design) is due at the end of spring break.

 ## <a name="week8"></a>Week 8 (Mar 21/23): Javascript Intro: Syntax, DOM, and Debuggers
 We'll begin looking at Javascript this week, and its importance in building interactivity into websites.
 This week will be the basics--syntax, the Document Object Model, and basic debugging using both VS Code and Chrome's developer tools.